 Master Gardener Program

 There is a $425 tuition fee, which covers books and materials.
-Those interested in joining the program can call the EARTH Center at 732-398-5262 for more information or
+Those interested in joining the program next season can call the EARTH Center at 732-398-5278.

 Rutgers Cooperative Extension educational programs are offered to all without regard to race, religion, color, age, national origin, gender, sexual orientation, or disability.